 Create an Investment Plan

 Another vital part of managing church finances is creating an investment plan.
 Start by taking the time to research and analyze the different available investment options.
-When it comes to investing, you want to ensure that funds are used safely and profitably.
+When it comes to investing, you want to ensure that funds are deployed safely and profitably.

 Perform an Independent Audit